 It’s easy to become obsessed with testing mold counts.

 Don’t.
 Instead, trust your nose and how you feel and use tests as an adjunct.
 If the air doesn’t smell fresh, that’s 50% of what you need to know.
 If you feel poorly, that’s almost the other 50%.
 Tests aren’t always reliable, and no two people will react identically to the same result, anyway.

-But don’t trust them.
-Don’t wait around for months wondering, waiting, thinking someone is going to swoop in and tell you what to do.
+But don’t trust them implicitly.
+Don’t wait around for months wondering, waiting — thinking someone is going to swoop in and tell you what to do.
 Instead, be vigilant.
 Be curious.
 Get to know your building.
 Inspect it frequently.
 Understand it.
-Take steps to improve your health now.
+Take steps to improve and protect your health now.

 Greg Muske’s Experience